 Public Safety Officers are always available and are trained to perform CPR or provide first aid for minor injuries.
 If emergency first aid is needed, pick up an emergency phone and dial 7800 or 911 from an outside or office phone.
-For more serious medical situations the MassArt Public Safety Department provides transport to the nearest hospital emergency room or will notify Boston's Emergency Medical Service and an ambulance will be dispatched.
+The MassArt Department of Public Safety provides transport to the nearest hospital emergency room or will notify Boston's Emergency Medical Service and an ambulance will be dispatched.